jansen88/parkrun-results/README.md

 # parkrunFun
-Fun in-progress repository for scraping and visualising parkrun results
+Small working repository for scraping and visualising parkrun results

+### Examples
+See demo/demo.ipynb for example output